fr

 [ACD12] Myrto Arapinis, Vincent Cheval and Stéphanie Delaune.
 Verifying privacy-type properties in a modular way.
 In CSF'12, 2012.

-[BCD12] Mathieu Bauder, Véronique Cortier and Stéphanie Delaune.
+[BCD12] Mathieu Baudet, Véronique Cortier and Stéphanie Delaune.
 YAPA: A generic tool for computing intruder knowledge.
-ACM Transactions on Computational Logic, To appear.
+ACM Transactions on Computational Logic, 2012.

 Page maintained by Stéphanie Delaune.